 Assumptions

-In accessing X Campus services, it is assumed users have access to computer and internet access.
+In accessing Cross Campus services, it is assumed users have access to a computer and the internet.

 It is assumed that users are registered George Brown students who have central login credentials and access to George Brown e-mail.